Engineering Hierarchical Symmetries: Implementing Hierarchical Symmetries

 Whenever the drive frequency $\omega=2\pi/T$ is large compared to the typical local energy scales, periodically (and even randomly) driven systems exhibit a long-lived prethermal plateau~\cite{bukov2015universal,mori2016rigorous,abanin2017effective,else2020long,zhao2021random} as a result of energy quasi-conservation.
 The dynamics can be approximated by a static effective Hamiltonian $Q_{[M]}$, obtained by means of the inverse-frequency expansion (IFE)~\cite{bukov2015universal}:

 with $M$ denoting the truncation order.
-Hence, generic ergodic systems evolve into a prethermal metastable state, described by the Generalized Canonical Ensemble, $ \hat{\rho}_{\mathrm{GCE}}{\sim}{\exp{(-\sum_\alpha \lambda_\alpha C_\alpha)}}, $ with conserved quantities $C_\alpha$ associated with $Q_{[M]}$, and the Lagrange multipliers $\{\lambda_{\alpha}\}$ fixed by the initial state~\cite{vidmar2016generalized,kuwahara2016floquet}.
+Hence, generic ergodic systems evolve into a prethermal metastable state, described by the generalized canonical ensemble (GCE), $ \hat{\rho}_{\mathrm{GCE}}{\sim}{\exp{(-\sum_\alpha \lambda_\alpha C_\alpha)}}, $ with conserved quantities $C_\alpha$ associated with $Q_{[M]}$, and the Lagrange multipliers $\{\lambda_{\alpha}\}$ fixed by the initial state~\cite{vidmar2016generalized,kuwahara2016floquet}.
 We aim to construct a generic protocol that inscribes a structure of hierarchical symmetries into $Q_{[M]}$, one corresponding to each order $Q^{(m)}$ of the IFE.
-If we start from an ordered initial state that breaks the highest symmetry in $Q^{(0)}$, these symmetries will be revealed in the dynamics of the system via the occurrence of a hierarchical series of prethermal plateaus, cf.~Fig~\ref{fig:scheme}(c).